 Success Trait #5: Accountable

 Accountability is important.
-Whether your taking credit for a success or a failure, you need to take accountability for your actions.
+Whether you’re taking credit for a success or a failure, you need to take responsibility for your actions.

 The best salespeople take complete ownership over their work, and they do it with dignity and respect.